 Improved Communication Methods

-Time fraud is prevalent in many sectors, however, it’s become imperative that the home healthcare sector eliminates it in quick time.
+Time fraud is prevalent in many sectors.
+However, it’s become imperative that the home healthcare sector eliminates it in quickly time.
 Not just due to the costly financial drawbacks.
-But even more so, to ensure that the people in need of urgent medical care are not being shorthanded of the medical solutions they so desperately need.
+But even more so to ensure that the people in need of urgent medical care are not being shorthanded of the medical solutions they so desperately need.
 That is exactly where improved methods of communication can be indispensable.

-The use of electronic health records (EHRs) from hospital to home healthcare agencies, has ensured the reduction of problems relating to a ‘lack of information’.
-Having a lack of information could provide an opportunity for dishonesty, and a way to take advantage of the period in which you’re being paid.
+The use of electronic health records (EHRs) from hospital to home healthcare agencies has ensured the reduction of problems relating to a ‘lack of information.
+Having a lack of information could provide an opportunity for dishonesty and a way to take advantage of the period in which you’re being paid.
 Consequentially, it could be argued that an employee lacking information is not at fault in this case, deflecting the blame towards poor management.
-However, inputting EHRs leaves little room for employees wanting to falsify the productivity levels of the time they are working.
+However, inputting EHRs leaves little room for employees wanting to falsify the productivity levels of their working time.

 Technology is Key to Reducing Time Fraud

-Through our research, it has become increasingly clear that technology is instrumental in eradicating time fraud in-home healthcare.
-Whether being state-by-state mandated to implement EVV, or choosing an alternate scheduling software to serve a greater purpose, having a clear cut time and attendance policy is far too valuable for agencies within this industry to resist.
-The recent time fraud losses of the home healthcare industry mean that within financial reason, each agency needs to facilitate a way to ensure the reliability of their workforce can be trusted.
+Our research has made it increasingly clear that technology is instrumental in eradicating time fraud in-home healthcare.
+Whether being state-by-state mandated to implement EVV, or choosing an alternate scheduling software to serve a greater purpose, having a clear-cut time and attendance policy is far too valuable for agencies within this industry to resist.
+The recent time fraud losses of the home healthcare industry mean that for financial reasons, each agency needs to facilitate a way to ensure the reliability of its workforce can be trusted.

 Having illustrated the importance of technology, some will still believe that in-person auditing is the only true method of ensuring that an employee is working to their maximum capability.
-Until any artificial intelligence can prevent buddy punching or can prove a falsified timesheet, then there will always remain those who are skeptical of technology and its limitations.
-In the present moment, we can only trust that EVV and scheduling software is a method of reducing the enormity of time fraud costs that have accumulated year on year.
+Until any artificial intelligence can prevent buddy punching or prove a falsified timesheet, there will always remain those skeptical of technology and its limitations.
+At present, we can only trust that EVV and scheduling software are methods of reducing the enormity of time fraud costs that have accumulated year after year.

 If you could implement a change to reduce time fraud in home healthcare, what would it be?